Engaged Buddhist Practice

 ______________________________________

-THE EBPG would like to highlight the following two items:
+THE EBPG would like to highlight the following four items:

 There are many petitions circulating for embargos and ending arms transfers to Israel and the country's current humanitarian law violations.